rahulrox9/RahulS_MAPClean/README.md

 **A modular MATLAB pipeline for automated cleaning of EBSD datasets**

 MAPClean is a modular MATLAB pipeline, built on the MTEX open-source toolbox, for automated cleaning of Electron Backscatter Diffraction (EBSD) datasets.
 It applies **Mean Angular Deviation (MAD) filtering**, phase and orientation **wild spike removal (WSR)**, and iterative hole filling to produce high-quality, microstructure-consistent EBSD data.
-The pipeline includes visualization tools and checkpoint support for long-running datasets.
+The pipeline includes visualisation tools and checkpoint support for long-running datasets.

 ---
 ## Features